 Motor Control Systems

-The commutation via a thyristor is used in systems designed to control motors for the purposes of obtaining precisely controlled speed, torque, and direction running on industrial machinery, pumps, fans, and HVAC systems.
+Engineers use thyristor-based commutation in systems that control motors to achieve precise regulation of speed, torque, and direction in industrial machinery, pumps, fans, and HVAC systems.

 Power Supplies